vuex-orm/vuex-orm/docs/guide/prologue/getting-started.md

 # Getting Started

-This document is a quick start guide to begin using Vuex ORM.
+This page is a quick start guide to begin using Vuex ORM.
 It assumes you have a basic understanding of [Vuex](https://github.com/vuejs/vuex/).
 If you are not familiar with Vuex, please visit [Vuex Documentation](https://vuex.vuejs.org) to learn about Vuex.

 > **NOTE:** We will be using ES2015 syntax for code examples for the rest of the docs.
 Also, we use "Class Property" to define some property in the class.
 This syntax requires compilers such as [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties).

-## Core Architecture
+## Setup

-To setup Vuex ORM, you must first create the following components.
+To setup Vuex ORM, you must:

-- Models
-- Modules
-- Database

-You usually first create models and modules, then register them to the database.
-Finally, install the database to Vuex as a plugin.
+1. Define Models.
+2. Register Models to Vuex.

+Don't worry.
+It's much easier than you think.

-## Create Models
+### Define Models

 Models represent schema of the data which is going to be stored in the Vuex Store.
-The schema would often be the same as the API response from the server, but it could be whatever you like.
+The schema would often be similar to the API response from the server, but it could be whatever you like.

 Models can also have relationships with other models like any other ORM library.
-For example, a post belongs to a user, or post has many comments.
+For example, a Post could *belongs to* a User, or Post *has many* Comments.

-Let's declare models by extending Vuex ORM `Model`.
+You can declare models by extending Vuex ORM `Model`.

 ```js
 // User Model

 import { Model } from '@vuex-orm/core'

 export default class User extends Model {